 We have made the objective more concrete.
 We know exactly how much more traffic we are planning to drive and by when we want to achieve it.
 We have also formulated the key results as measurable milestones which accurately describe the “how”.
 At the end of the quarter, it will be easy to assess if the OKR has been achieved or not.

 OKR examples by organizational function

 If you aren’t working in marketing, the previously described OKR might not be that relevant to you.
-That’s why I have prepared several examples and split them by various organizational functions.
+That’s why I have prepared several OKR examples and split them into various organizational functions.